Automotive & Parts — European Union (EU)

 Certification Process

-1. Clarify product classification, sort out corresponding applicable regulations, and prepare complete technical documents including product parameters, component compliance certificates, production consistency control plan, and declaration of conformity.
+Clarify product classification, sort out corresponding applicable regulations, and prepare complete technical documents, including product parameters, component compliance certificates, production consistency control plan, and declaration of conformity;

-2. Submit application materials to a technical service body recognized by an EU member state, complete document review and develop the test plan.
+Submit application materials to a technical service body recognized by an EU member state, complete document review and test plan formulation;

-3. Send samples to complete all test items required by regulations, then undergo on-site factory inspection for production consistency.
+Send samples to complete all test items required by regulations, then accept the on-site factory inspection for production consistency;

-4. After all links pass the review, the competent authority of the EU member state will issue the certification certificate, and the product can be launched on the market after affixing the corresponding compliance mark.
-As a professional technical service organization,
+After all links pass the review, the certification certificate is issued by the competent authority of the EU member state, and the product can be launched on the market after affixing the corresponding compliance mark.